12 Tips for Visiting Overcrowded National Parks

 This photo is from a backpacking trip through Yosemite’s Grand Canyon of the Tuolumne.
 We only crossed paths with a few other groups over the 4-day trip.
 The trail was physically challenging and also required a car shuttle or hitch-hiking – logistics that scare a lot of people off.

-Visiting a National Park is a great chance to learn about the area, its history, and the plants and animals that live there as well.
+When you first arrive, stop in at the Visitor Center and chat with the Ranger there.
+You can also read the bulletin boards, check out the maps, and learn a little bit about the area, its history, and the plants and animals that live there as well.
 It’s a good reminder that these parks are wild places, home to wildlife as well as the ancestral lands of indigenous people.

-Change your perspective and recognize that everybody is visiting these spots – like Old Faithful or Angel’s Landing – because they are unique and worth seeing, crowds or not.
+Recognize that everybody is visiting these popular spots – like Old Faithful or Angel’s Landing – because they are unique and worth seeing, crowds or not.

 Planning a National Parks trip?
 Where are you headed?
 Do you have any additional tips for visiting National Parks that you’d like to share?
-Let us know in the comments below!
+Let me know in the comments below!

 Leave a Reply